FlowFuse/website/src/node-red/notification/email.md

 ## Gmail Configuration Details for Node-RED Integration

-Throughout this guide, we will demonstrate how to send emails using Node-RED with Gmail as a third-party email service provider.
+Throughout this documentation, we will demonstrate how to send emails using Node-RED with Gmail as a third-party email service provider.
 To connect our Gmail account with the Node-RED application, it is essential to understand the following Gmail-specific configuration details.

 - **Server:** For outgoing emails `smtp.gmail.com` and for incoming emails `imap.gmail.com`.
 - **Userid:** Your Gmail address, e.g., example@gmail.com.